University of Cincinnati College of Engineering and Applied Science: Center Hill Research Center

 Located at Center Hill Research Center, the Large Scale Test Facility (UCLSTF) is a state-of-art laboratory for testing of large-scale structural projects.
 The laboratory is served by a 30-ton overhead crane with a 5-ton auxiliary hook, and two 60-gallon per minute pumps.
 This facility is equipped with computerized controllers capable of controlling an array of sensors to allow testing of large to full-scale structural components and systems.
 The laboratory has a machine shop for fabrication of specimens, test fixtures, etc. and is equipped to allow testing of full-scale bridge girders and other linear elements up to 100' long, and full-scale buildings up to 2 stories high.

-UC Simulation Center
+P&G Digital Accelerator

-The UC Simulation Center is a collaboration between UC CEAS and Procter & Gamble.
+The P&G Digital Accelerator (formerly called UC Simulation Center) is a collaboration between UC CEAS and Procter & Gamble.
 Its purpose is to support undergraduate students (coops) and graduate students in doing research for Procter & Gamble.
 The intent is to not only provide short-term lower-cost simulation to P&G, but also to provide a source of highly trained experts in simulation, making them desirable for employment by Procter & Gamble.
 The center is also built around the next generation of students, utilizing virtual collaboration to enable flexibility in the working hours for the students.